rtbo/dopamine/client/SPEC.md

 - [ ] `dop profile --debug`
   - Set profile in Debug mode
 - [ ] `dop profile --save [name]`
-  - Saves the current profile to the profile cache with name
+  - Saves the current profile to the user profile cache with name
+  - Can be combined with other options that modify the profile.

 For more sophisticated need, the profile files can be edited.